Old Bay seasoning isn’t just about crab cakes…

+Old Bay seasoning isn’t just about crab cakes.
 There’s so much you can do with it, and one of our favorites is a quick shrimp boil to give those shellfish a special Maryland kick.
-Spicy boiled Old Bay shrimp is a simple recipe – very easy to make, quick from the kitchen to the plate.
+Spicy boiled Old Bay shrimp is a simple recipe.
+It’s very easy to make and quick from the kitchen to the plate.
 But don’t equate simple with flavorless.

-No, Old Bay packs a ton of spice in that cannister.
+Old Bay packs a ton of spice in that canister.
 Take a look at Old Bay’s ingredients and you’ll get an idea of how much flavor we’re talking about here.
 From ginger to allspice, it’s a laundry list of spices that, together, create a highly-addictive taste.
 This is an excellent party recipe, whether it’s a summer barbecue or a game day celebration.

 Spicy Boiled Old Bay Shrimp